What is an Au Pair?

 People use the terms ‘au pair’, ‘nanny’, and ‘babysitter’ interchangeably but there are some real differences you should know about when selecting the best care for your kids.

-The French term au pair translates to “on par,” or “equal” in English.
-However, the term has evolved over the years to mean a young person from abroad who lives with a host family and provides childcare in return for room, board, and a weekly stipend.
-As an au pair, you’re meant to be on par, or equal, to the family with whom you live and for whom you provide childcare.
+The French term au pair translates to “on par” or “equal” in English.
+However, the idea has evolved over the years to refer to child care that incorporates cultural exchange.
+The term au pair now means a young person from abroad who lives with a host family and provides childcare in return for room, board, and a weekly stipend.
+As an au pair, you’re meant to be on par, or equal, with the family with whom you live and for whom you provide childcare.

 - Come to the U.S. for 12-24 months on a J-1 Au Pair Visa